gcampobello/ICARUS-LEO/README.md

 # ICARUS-LEO

+🚧 **Work in Progress**
+This project is currently under active development.

 This repository accompanies the paper *"Understanding In-Network Caching for LEO Satellite Networks: A Physical-Layer Perspective"* by G. Campobello and M. Amadeo (submitted to Computer Communications, 2026).
 The paper investigates in-network